Macmillan CEO forced out over ‘direction’ of company

 The 63-year-old Sargent is widely known for his direct and straightforward style, the kind of executive who rarely wore a suit, often answered his own phone and would stick to a decision once he made it.
 A decade ago, he was at the heart of an industry battle with Amazon.com, when the online giant removed the “buy” buttons” from Macmillan books because of a dispute over e-book prices.
 The weeklong standoff led to Amazon’s agreeing to Macmillan rating prices for e-books, sales for which had been quickly rising.
 Two years later, Macmillan and four other publishers were sued by the Justice Department for alleged price fixing.
 Macmillan was among those settling out of court.

-Over the summer, as Macmillan and other publishers faced criticism for lack of diversity, Sargent announced that he was stepping back from daily operations, saying “It is clear that we have to change who occupies the seats at the table when the important decisions are being made.”
-But Macmillan employees expressed surprise and dismay over Thursday’s news, saying they had not sensed any tension between Sargent and Holtzbrinck.
+Macmillan has been in the news often in 2020, not always to its liking.
+Jeanine Cummin’s million-selling novel “American Dirt” was criticized for stereotypical portraits of Mexicans, and Macmillan has battled with librarians over e-book rates.
+Over the summer, as Macmillan and other publishers confronted their lack of diversity, Sargent announced that he was stepping back from daily operations, saying “It is clear that we have to change who occupies the seats at the table when the important decisions are being made.”

-Sargent will prepare to go at a time when Macmillan has rebounded from losses sustained during the early part of the pandemic; salaries were cut in the spring, but have been restored.
+Macmillan employees expressed surprise and dismay over Thursday’s news, saying they had not sensed any tension between Sargent and Holtzbrinck.
+Sargent will prepare to go at a time when Macmillan has rebounded from losses sustained during the early part of the coronavirus pandemic; salaries were cut in the spring, but have been restored.
 In a weekly company memo dated Sept.
-11 and shared with The Associated Press, Sargent acknowledged the challenges of publishing during the coronavirus pandemic, but said he was “full of optimism” about the fall.
+11 and shared with The Associated Press, Sargent acknowledged the challenges of publishing during the pandemic, but said he was “full of optimism” about the fall.

 “In closing this week, I note that it is 9/11 and it has been a half year since we left the office due to the pandemic,” he wrote.
 “As the seasons, the years, and the decades scroll by, I marvel at our ability collectively, and your ability singularly, to handle adversity in all its forms.
 Bring on the Autumn!”